Ferroxius/CROW-Concept-Documentation/CROW Required mods .md

 <CROW will be built partially off of some pre-existing mods.
 As such you will be required to download them as well as CROW.
 Below are current ideas for required mods

-LEGO
+ - LEGO

-Skills Always Active
+ - Skills Always Active

-Geralt Level Scales
+ - Geralt Level Scales

-Primer
+ - Primer (Very light version of it)

-Extend Potion Duration
+ - Extend Potion Duration

-Unique Mutagens Overhaul
+ - Unique Mutagens Overhaul

-Combat Skills
+ - Combat Skills